folbricht/routedns/README.md

 The `type` determines which algorithm is being used.
 Available types:

 - `round-robin` - Each resolver in the group receives an equal number of queries.
 There is no failover.
+- `fail-rotate` - One resolver is active.
+If it fails the next becomes active and the request is retried.
+If the last one fails the first becomes the active again.
+There's no time-based automatic fail-back.

 In this example, two upstream resolvers are grouped together and will be used alternating: